hapax/hapax.github.io/assets/simple-physics.md

 ## 1. Introduction <a id="sec-1" name="sec-1"></a>

+How many calculus courses does it take to change a light bulb?
 How much advanced mathematics does it take to work out the period of a pendulum, why clouds float, or the number of fish in the sea?
 The suprising answer is *none*.